Feeding DanBred Piglets

 - Have hospital pens ready for sick pigs and use them

-Using the most effective combination of clean raw materials, as a soy/vegetable only ingredient strategy; throughout the different diets and just enough additives and the correct requirements will support the growth of the pig in the most optimal way using less antibiotics and zinc oxide.
+To anticipate post weaning issues it is important to understand the effects of the anti-nutritional factors in the feed ingredients.
+By ensuring that the nutritional requirements are met by using the most effective combination of high-quality raw materials, as a soy/vegetable only ingredient strategy at all growth stages, and supplying the correct additives for the pigs will support the growth of the pig in the most optimal way using less antibiotics and zinc oxide.